signalfx/integrations/kubernetes/README.md

 #### Monitoring infrastructure underlying Kubernetes

-We support a [Docker image for the SignalFx collectd agent](https://github.com/signalfx/docker-collectd) that you can easily deploy to Kubernetes nodes as a daemon set.
+We support a [Docker image for the SignalFx collectd agent](https://github.com/signalfx/docker-collectd) that you can deploy to Kubernetes nodes as a daemon set.
 Using a daemon set, Kubernetes will ensure that the agent pod is deployed to every new node, and is destroyed when a node is removed.
 [Click here to read more about daemon sets in Kubernetes](http://kubernetes.io/docs/admin/daemons/).

 #### Monitoring applications running in a Kubernetes cluster